arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

 See [API Changes in ArangoDB 3.12](api-changes-in-3-12.md#validation-of-smartgraphattribute-in-smartgraphs) for details and instructions on how to repair affected attributes.

+## Prevent dropping a collection from a graph

+Dropping collections that are part of an existing graph is now strictly enforced so that the graph definition remains intact even if you attempt to drop a collection.

+While previously it was allowed to drop collections that were part of an existing graph, trying to do so results in the following error:
+`ERROR_GRAPH_MUST_NOT_DROP_COLLECTION` with the `1942` error code.

+This may require changes in the client application code that drops individual collections from graphs for clean-up purposes.
+The recommended way to drop these collections is to drop the graph instead.
+Dropping the graph can optionally delete all associated collections of the graph as well.
+Even if this is not used, collections that are not part of a graph definition anymore can later be dropped regularly.

 ## Client tools

 ### jslint feature in arangosh